Find Business Schools

 The states with the most job growth for Government Property Inspector or Investigator are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Government Property Inspector or Investigator Salary
+Government Property Inspector or Investigator Average Salary

 The typical yearly salary for Government Property Inspectors and Investigators is somewhere between $38,320 and $109,650.